jcfdeb/py-phone-caller/doc/fedora34-server-with-podman_though-ansible.md

-# Work In Progress - Not Yet Stable
+# Work In Progress - Not Yet Stable - But...
+Works

 ### Preface